SoFia2401/gubmes-health-data-analytics/Training/Risk Factors.md

 In this Task we will be analysing a dataset from Kaggle.
 Kaggle has many interesting datasets and coding tasks!

-To start of with have a look at this dataset: [Diabetes Health Indicators Dataset] (https://www.kaggle.com/alexteboul/diabetes-health-indicators-dataset).
+To start of with have a look at this dataset: [Diabetes Health Indicators Dataset](https://www.kaggle.com/alexteboul/diabetes-health-indicators-dataset).

 Import the dataset into your workspace and explore the data ( use .head() and .info() )